revian-404/text-encryptor/README.md

-# text-encryptor
+# Caesar Cipher Encryptor

-My first Python project to learn about functions and string manipulation.
-This program encrypts a word by shifting each letter based on a user-provided key
+This project is a simple text encryption tool written in Python, using the classic **Caesar Cipher** algorithm.

+**Note:** This is my first project to be shared publicly on GitHub.